 - A player moves from The Marketplace into Proof is in the Poison.
 The quest Proof is in the Poison increments by one "instance".

 - A group of six (6) players moves directly from The Depths of Despair to The Depths of Darkness.
 The quest The Depths of Darkness increments by six "instances".

 The method of data collection cannot account for quest completion; a player entering a quest and leaving before completion will count the same as a player entering and completing the same quest.
-Data for this report is updated every five minutes; players dwelling within a quest for less than five minutes may or may not be counted.
+Data for this report is updated every minute; players dwelling within a quest for less one minute may or may not be counted.
 The report shows a rolling window of the last month of data.
 A comprehensive report can be acquired from our API.